cs-ed/impacts-snpadilla/README.md

 ## Learning Objectives

--Students will research a computer scientist who has made a great impact on society.
+*Students will research a computer scientist who has made a great impact on society.
 The heroes featured will be from a diverse group of people, who represent the following underrepresented demographics in computer science: women, Native Americans, African Americans, Asian Americans, non-native English speakers, and the LBGTQ+ community.<br>
--Students will create a slideshow on an important person in computer science history.
+*Students will create a slideshow on an important person in computer science history.

 ## Learning Activities